-At CM'10, more than 80 people signed the CommunityMatters® Beliefs.
+At our CommunityMatters conference in 2010, more than 80 people signed the CommunityMatters® Beliefs.
 Now, we call on all people who care about their communities to celebrate, share, and help evolve them.
 If you would like to share your thoughts and feedback on these Beliefs, feel free to comment below.

 1. We believe that all communities matter.
 Each one possesses a unique combination of cultures, landscapes, traditions, values and people – their heart and soul.